smutnyjw/vt_ApplicationsOfML/README.md

 # vt_ApplicationsOfML
- Homework, Projects, and Libraries associated with the Virginia Tech grad school course ECE-5984 ApplicationsOfMachineLearning instructed by Dr Creed Jones.
+Projects and Libraries associated with the Virginia Tech grad school course ECE-5984 ApplicationsOfMachineLearning instructed by Dr Creed Jones.
 January 2022 to May 2022.

 Topics Discussed
 1) Review: Linear Algebra & Statistics